chokobole/felicia/README.md

 # Install nodejs using nvm on linux or mac
 ./installers/install_nodejs.sh

-# install nodejs using choco on windows
+# Install nodejs using choco on windows
 choco install nodejs.install --version 10.15.3
 ```

 ### For Windows developers

 For only window developers, you have to do more.
 You have to download llvm from [llvm.org](http://llvm.org/builds/) also.
 Because you need `clang-cl` for compiler.
 And then to change default compiler for bazel, you have to set `USE_CLANG_CL` to `1` and `BAZEL_LLVM` to `/path/to/llvm` if you install llvm at not regular location.
-This feature is a quite new, so you need a recent released one.
-We tested on `0.25.0`.

 ## How to build